 Allergic rhinitis is an allergic reaction affecting mostly the nose.
-Hay fever is a type of allergic rhinitis, as the name would suggest, it is most often associated with allergies to pollens.
-There are four types of allergies to affect cats.
+Hay fever is a type of allergic rhinitis, as the name would suggest it is due to an allergy to pollen.

-Contact – This type of allergy is rare in cats, this type of allergy occurs when the cat comes into contact with an allergen, for example, wool, or medications.
+- Contact – This type of allergy is rare in cats; this type of allergy occurs when the cat comes into contact with an allergen, for example, wool, or medications.

-Insect – The most common cause of insect allergy is cat fleas but other insects can also cause allergies.
+- Insect – The most common cause of insect allergy is cat fleas, but other insects can also cause allergies.

-The first step is sensitisation.
+- The first step is sensitisation.
 So, a foreign substance enters the body (in this case some pollen, via the nose), and cells called macrophages which are scavenger cells break up the invader.
 They then display the fragments of the invader on their cell walls for white blood cells (known as T cells).

-The next time that particular foreign substance enters the body, the IgE cells on mast cells recognise the invader and attach to them.
+- The next time that particular foreign substance enters the body, the IgE cells on mast cells recognise the invader and attach to them.
 When this occurs, mast cells and basophils release a chemical substance known as histamine.
-Histamine causes capillaries in the nose to dilate (swell), causes redness, nasal secretions, swelling and inflammation.
+Histamine causes capillaries in the nose to dilate (swell), causes redness, nasal secretions, swelling, and inflammation.

 The most common symptoms of hay fever in cats are a runny nose and sneezing.
 Other symptoms may include:

-Red, itchy, watery eyes.
+- Red, itchy, watery eyes.

-Pawing at the face.
+- Pawing at the face.

-Blood may be seen in the nasal discharge after prolonged exposure due to blood vessels becoming damaged.
+- Blood may be seen in the nasal discharge after prolonged exposure due to blood vessels becoming damaged.

-Some cats may develop skin conditions, including lumps and bumps, itching, redness, and swelling.
+- Some cats may develop skin conditions, including lumps and bumps, itching, redness, and swelling.

 As you can see, many of these symptoms are similar to that of a cat cold or flu, but shouldn’t include fever or loss of appetite.
 While extremely irritating to your cat, he shouldn’t appear unwell.